bentimms/HostsWidget/README.md

 Compatibility
 ---------------------

-Works in Leopard and Snowleopard, using an Applescript to the things that need admin privileges (i.e. flushing the DNS cache).
+Works in Leopard and Snow Leopard, using an Applescript to the things that need admin privileges (i.e. flushing the DNS cache).
 There's a problem in Lion that the prompt to enter your account credentials appears on your main desktop and not on the Dashboard screen.
+(This is rectified by unticking "Show Dashboard as a space" in the Mission Control section of the System Preferences.